Darren Dale: Other roles

-Accolades
+In August 2024, Dale was appointed by the Australian Government to the board member of Screen Australia for three years.
+As of August 2024, he also serves on the boards of the Sydney Film Festival and the National Institute of Dramatic Art, and is deputy chair of the Sydney Festival board.
+He is also a member of the NSW Government's Creative Communities Council, and of the Academy of Motion Picture Arts and Sciences.

+Recognition and awards

 Dale has been awarded UNAA Media Peace Awards twice, in 2009 and 2010.

 In 2011 Dale and Perkins, as directors of Blackfella Films, were ranked 16th in the Encore Power 50.

 In 2012 he was awarded an honorary degree from AFTRS.

 In July 2021 Dale, along with actor and filmmaker Wayne Blair and Australian producers Rosemary Blight and Kylie du Fresne, were invited to join the Academy of Motion Picture Arts and Sciences.

+In 2024, a painting of Dale by Ben Smith, entitled If you can see it, you can be it, was a finalist for the 2024 Archibald Prize.

 Many series and films produced by Dale have been nominated for awards, with wins including: